mitchallen/mockbot-document/README.md

 ## Usage

 With tools like __browserify__, it's easy to create client side code in node.js.
-But, when testing with tools like __mocha__, code that references browser elements or the document document object will throw an error.
+But, when testing with tools like __mocha__, code that references browser elements or the document object will throw an error.

 This can be worked around by creating a mock object that simulates the document object.
 Assign it to __global__ before each test starts, then delete it from global when each test finishes.
 Here is an example using mocha: